additiveinverse/placeguntohead/contents/articles/long-distance-tiara.md

 template: article.jade
 tags: 'Negativ'
 ---

-we
-all
-collectively
-had a thing for this girl
-who worked at starbucks
+We collectively had a thing for this girl who worked at starbucks

-for months we would arrive
-promptly at 8
-stay till closing
-drinking french press after french press
-Chain smoking
+We would cut our visits short if she wasn't there

-we learned her work schedule
+We learned her work schedule
+We would arrive around 8 on the days she was working
+We stayed till close

+She would hook us up with the giant french press
-she would take her breaks with us talk trash
+She would take her breaks with us
+She talked trash
-    about the people she worked with
+- about the people she worked with
-     about the clientelle
+- about the clientelle
-    about music, film, books, pretty much everything
+- about music, film, books, pretty much everything

+She was one of us
-she was not my type
+She was not my type ( at all )
-at all

-she was tall
+She was tall
-blonde
+She was very blonde
+classic prep school dress code
-had a million times more energy than was tolerable but she was a smart ass
+had a million times more energy than was acceptible ( or tolerable )
-And
-if you can pull that off
-it goes a long way in my book

-after about six months
+She full of snark and damned funny
+both major _hot_ points

+After months of stalking this girl
-it occured to us
+getting to know her and her us
+We realized
-that we didnt even know her real name
+We didn't even know her real name
 (she would purposely swap name tags with the other employees)

-we had been calling her barista longshot or the starbucks princess
+We had been calling her barista longshot or the starbucks princess

-her name was tara
+Her name was Tara
-and her boyfriend of 5 years
+Her boyfriend of 5 years
 was
 really
 nice.